One of the prettiest holiday cottages in Derbyshire, this is one for a crowd. It sleeps 12-14.

 So whether you're going out or prefer to stay in, this is a place that caters for all your whims - just as a proper coaching inn would have done in years gone by.

-Holiday cottages in Derbyshire come usually very well equipped.
+Holiday cottages in Derbyshire tend to be very well equipped.
 Bed linen, duvets and towels are included in the rental, is is electricity and central heating, plus the first basket of fuel for the stunning open fires.

 The cottage has one off-road parking space and roadside parking, plus additional secure parking at Harthill Hall, only three miles away.
 There is a small courtyard and patio furniture is available for you to enjoy those long balmy summer evenings.
 Inside, the property provides 7 TVs, DV player, CD, range cooker, microwave, dishwasher and freezer.